-VMware Workstation is the wildly popular software which facilitates creating and operating virtual machines or VM’s right on your x86 based laptop or desktop computer.
+VMware Workstation is the wildly popular software that facilitates creating and operating virtual machines or VM’s right on your x86 based laptop or desktop computer.
 At the time of this writing, VMware Workstation is now up to version 12 and it is very common to find it installed on the laptops of Information Technology Pros, Software Developers, Web Developers, or just plain technology enthusiasts.
 VMware Workstation is the original, and best, virtualization solution allowing you to run all kinds of different operating systems on a single host computer.
-VMware Workstation first appeared way back in 2001 and has evolved to become the go to solution up to the present day.
+VMware Workstation first appeared way back in 2001 and has evolved to become the go-to solution up to the present day.
 With excellent support for hardware compatibility, you should find your experience with VMware Workstation silky smooth and very productive.
 With that short introduction to VMware Workstation, Let’s take a look at some fantastic use cases for this great software.

 1. Learn Server Management and Web Development

 Since we cover so much about Web Development, it makes sense that one of the first great use cases for VMware Workstation is for learning all you need to know about back end web development.
-Linux has made huge strides over the years, and powers the majority of web based applications and websites.
+Linux has made huge strides over the years, and powers the majority of web-based applications and websites.
 Need to get up to speed with the LAMP stack?
 It’s no problem with VMware.
 Simply visit the VMware Solution Exchange and find a suitable appliance to meet your needs.
 We’ll show a quick demo with one of the TurnKey solutions.
-This example shows the TurnKey WordPress Appliance which has Debian 7 with Apache, MySQL, PHP and WordPress all installed and ready to go.
+This example shows the TurnKey WordPress Appliance which has Debian 7 with Apache, MySQL, PHP, and WordPress all installed and ready to go.
 The download file has a

 .ova extension, the one we use in this example is turnkey-wordpress-14.1-jessie-amd64.ova.
 Once you have that file you need to open it inside VMWare Workstation.